crypto-com/thaler-docs/docs/getting-started/README.md

 # Getting Started

-::: warning Caution
+::: warning caution
-This page is for the development environment set up only, and it is subject to changes.
+This page is for building and running the latest development version of the chain for testing purpose only.
+Please note that the development branch is under active development and is highly unstable and subject to breaking changes.
+Thus, a moderate amount of troubleshooting work is expected and required.

-For anyone interested in joining the Crypto.com chain testnet, please refer to our [testnet documentation](./thaler-testnet).
+for anyone interested in joining the crypto.com chain testnet, please refer to our [testnet documentation](./thaler-testnet).
 :::

-By following this tutorial, you can compile and run the latest version of Crypto.com Chain from scratch.
+By following this tutorial, you can compile and run the latest development version of Crypto.com Chain from scratch.
+It is intended for testing purpose only.
 With supported hardware, you can run the chain locally within a cup of coffee ☕.
-However, this document aims to provide you with a step-by-step guide to run Crypto.com Chain locally and not a guide for production usage.
+Please note that this document aims to provide you with a step-by-step guide to run Crypto.com Chain locally and not a guide for production usage.

 ## Pre-requisites

-Because we utilize the technology of `Intel® Software Guard Extensions (Intel® SGX)` for [payment data confidentiality](./transaction-privacy.md#motivation), the pre-requisites are a little more strict than the other chains' setup.
+Crypto.com chain utilizes the technology of `Intel® Software Guard Extensions (Intel® SGX)` for [payment data confidentiality](./transaction-privacy.md#motivation), the pre-requisites are a little more strict than the other chains' setup.
 A special type of hardware is needed and the reference of [SGX-hardware](https://github.com/ayeks/SGX-hardware) could help you identify if your current hardware supports `Intel® SGX` or not.